Stuart Margolin: Acting career

+In 1990–92, Margolin starred in the 26-episode Canadian comedy-drama television series Mom P.I. as Bernie, a street-smart private investigator who begrudgingly helps the single mom and waitress Sally Sullivan (Rosemary Dunsmore) solve crimes.

-In Canada, Margolin appeared in the 2009 CTV/CBS police drama series The Bridge.
-Margolin appeared as bail jumper Stanley Wescott in the episode The Overpass (Season 5 Episode 2; 2013) of the Canadian CBC Television series Republic of Doyle, which itself was inspired by The Rockford Files.
+In Canada, Margolin also appeared in the 2009 CTV/CBS police drama series The Bridge.
+Margolin appeared as bail jumper Stanley Wescott in the episode "The Overpass" (Season 5 Episode 2; 2013) of the CBC Television series Republic of Doyle, which itself was inspired by The Rockford Files.
 While not a wholesale recreation of the Angel Martin character, the Stanley Wescott role sported many similar attributes.
 The episode also featured Margolin's stepson, Max Martini, in the role of Big Charlie Archer.

 Margolin appeared in such feature films including Kelly's Heroes, Death Wish, Futureworld, The Big Bus, and S.O.B.